 Canine hip dysplasia is a disease of the hip that commonly causes limping in dogs.
-In animals with hip dysplasia, the ball and socket hip joint is abnormally structured and can’t meet as they should.
-This means that when the dog moves, the joint grinds and rubs rather than sliding.
+In animals with hip dysplasia, the ball and socket joint is abnormally structured and can’t meet as they should.
+This means that when the dog moves, the hip socket grinds and rubs rather than sliding.
 Hip dysplasia is also associated with a laxity in the connective tissue, ligaments and muscles, so the joint is also poorly supported.
 Eventually, hip dysplasia in dogs typically results in loss of the hip joint’s function.

 Hip dysplasia, among the most common canine skeletal conditions, strikes larger dogs most often.
 Certain breeds are more likely to develop hip dysplasia, but gender is not a factor in the disease.
-Onset of canine hip dysplasia may be early, occurring when the dog is only about four months old; this early onset type of dysplasia is related to laxity or looseness in joints.
+Onset of canine hip dysplasia symptoms may be early, occurring when the dog is only about four months old; this early onset type of dysplasia is related to laxity or looseness in joints.
 Late onset hip dysplasia is frequently associated with osteoarthritis, an inflammation disease which causes joint cartilage to degenerate over time.

 Symptoms of Hip Dysplasia in Dogs:

 Below is a list of hip dysplasia symptoms in dogs: